gaswiz/servme/installation_guide.md

 To use:

-1. Open **Postman**
+1. Open Postman
 2. Import both files
-3. Select the **ServMe Environment** in the top-right
+3. Select the **ServMe Environment**
-4. Update `BASE_URL` in the environment to match your ngrok URL
+4. Update `BASE_URL` to match your current ngrok URL
 5. Run `Login (Kostas)` or `Login (Admin)` to authenticate
-6. All tokens and IDs will be auto-saved to the environment
+6. Token, userId, and role will be saved to the environment automatically

-> All endpoints (auth, users, restaurants, reservations) are pre-documented inside Postman with usage instructions and expected responses.
+> All documentation and FAQs for the API endpoints are built into the Postman collection itself.

 ---